Mtlayones/prototype-responsive-landing-page/README.md

-# Responsive Sample Landing Page
+# Simple Responsive Landing Page

 ## Description
 This is the repository for a simple landing page using NextJS.
 There only functionalities here are the sign up and sign in interface.